 In its 2016 LOI, the Committee, taking into account the inadequate protection in relation to expulsion, return or deportation to another country and the State party's implementation of its forced return procedures, requested updated information on the measures taken to ensure full protection from refoulement in line with Article 3 of the Convention and, in particular, steps taken by the State party (a) to establish the necessary safeguards in forced return procedures, (b) to review the content of its readmission agreement with Turkey in order to bring it in line with ensure that it complies with the international standards and (c) to ensure that appeals against return or expulsion orders have an automatic and immediate suspensive effect.
-The Committee also asked for disaggregated data with regard to the number of asylum applications registered, of applicants in detention, of applicants whose application for asylum was accepted, of applicants whose application for asylum was accepted, of applicants whose application for asylum was accepted or might be tortured if returned to their country of origin and of cases of refoulement or expulsion.
+The Committee also asked for disaggregated data with regard to the number of asylum applications registered, of applicants in detention, of applicants whose application for asylum was accepted on grounds that they had been tortured or might be tortured if returned to their country of origin and of cases of refoulement or expulsion.

-The GNCHR acknowledges particular importance to the international protection regime and it has issued a series of relevant Decisions and Recommendations, while it continues to closely monitor the issues pertaining to the provision of international protection in Greece.
-In particular, the GNCHR recalls that the principle of non-refoulement enshrined in Article 33 of the Convention relating to the Status of Refugees constitutes the very essence of the protection of refugees.
+The GNCHR acknowledges particular importance to the international protection regime and it has issued a series of relevant Decisions and Recommendations, while it continues to closely monitor the issues pertaining to the provision of international protection in Greece232.
+In particular, the GNCHR recalls that the principle of non-refoulement enshrined in Article 33 of the Convention relating to the Status of Refugees233 constitutes the very essence of the protection of refugees.